jankupczyk/Zombioo/README.md

 # Zombioo
-🧟Zombioo is a free 2D game written in python using Pygame🧟
+Zombioo is a free 2D game written in python using Pygame